gailo22/gailo22.github.com/_posts/2017-12-17-kubernetes-bare-metal-cluster-centos7.markdown

 ```

 ### Initialize the cluster
 You can run `kubeadm init` to initialize the cluster.
-But if you use Funnel you need to pass `--pod-network-cidr=10.244.0.0/16` and `--apiserver-advertise-address=<Master Node IP>`
+But if you use Flannel you need to pass `--pod-network-cidr=10.244.0.0/16` and `--apiserver-advertise-address=<Master Node IP>`

 In case you need to reset and delete your in complete cluster, run command below:
 ```